Large-Scale Velocity Dispersion and the Cosmic Web: The Emergence of velocity dispersion from shell-crossing

 where $\bmath{q}$ and $\bmath{x}$ are the Lagrangian and the comoving Eulerian coordinates, $\bmath{u}$ are the velocities in comoving units, $\phi$ is a potential field proportional to the gravitational potential of the initial density perturbations and $D_+(t)$ is the linear theory growth factor.
-Since the phase-space coordinates $(\bmath{x}, \bmath{u})$ are a function of $\bmath{q}$, the dark matter fluid resides on a three dimensional submanifold of the six dimensional phase-space.
+Since the phase-space coordinates $(\bmath{x}, \bmath{u})$ are a function of $\bmath{q}$, the dark matter fluid resides on a three-dimensional submanifold of the six-dimensional phase-space.
 With $D_+(t) \to 0$ for $t \to 0$, the Lagrangian map $\bmath{q} \mapsto \bmath{x}$ is bijective at early times, and $\bmath{u}(\bmath{x})$ is single valued, hence there is no dark matter velocity dispersion in the early universe in this approximation.

 As time evolves, the dark matter fluid accelerates towards potential wells and the initial perturbations grow according to the growth function $D_+(t)$ until the dark matter sheet undergoes shell-crossing and enters the multistreaming regime.
 Since perturbations, and therefore the force fields, generally do not possess spatial symmetries, the collapse is anisotropic and happens at different rates along different axes.
 The principal axes of collapse correspond to the eigenvectors of the tidal field $T_{ij} = \partial^2 \phi/\partial q_i \partial q_j$.